ykrist/lidarcrop/README.md

 ```
 %time x y z
 ```
 Extra columns will be ignored.

+This code in this repository is used in *Modelling the effects of fundamental UAV flight parameters on LiDAR point clouds to facilitate objectives-based planning* (2019) (https://doi.org/10.1016/j.isprsjprs.2019.01.020).

 # Requirements
 - Python 2.7/Anaconda with relevant packages (see `conda_req.txt` and `pip_req.txt`).